beave/sagan/doc/source/rule-keywords.rst

 .. option:: bro-intel: {src_ipaddr},{dst_ipaddr},{both_ipaddr},{all_ipaddr},{file_hash},{url},{software},{email},{user_name},{file_name},{cert_hash};

-This options allows Sagan to look malicious IP addresses, file hashes, URLs, software, email, user names, file hashes and certificate hash from Bro Intellegence feeds.
+This keyword allows Sagan to look malicious IP addresses, file hashes, URLs, software, email, user names, file hashes and certificate hash from Bro Intellegence feeds.

 In order for the processors to be used, it must be enabled in your sagan.yaml file.